It’s Day 4 of the 12 Day Holiday Survival Guide for Parents. Keep kids active even while they’re in their seats with any of these fun waiting games.

 - Up, Down, Stop, Go.
 This is a game of opposites, in which a caller says one command and players do the opposite.
 Generally played with the whole body, the game of Up, Down, Stop, Go can be easily modified for seated play.
 Up = hands raised high in the air.
 Down = reach hands to your toes.
 Stop = move legs and arms like you’re running.
 Go = freeze with hands out in front of your body.

-- Chopsticks.
+- Finger Chess.
 This fun game involves tallying with fingers.
 Both players begin with two hands and one digit on each hand.
 The first player (take turns going first) taps one hand to one of the other player’s hand.
 The other player must add the number of digits to their hand that was on the first players’ hand.
 (The first players’ fingers remain.)
 Players take turns doing this.
 The object of play is to eliminate the other players hand, by reaching five or more digits.
 Instructions with images can be found here.

 What active games do you like to play while seated?